 Although there are numerous border crossing points between the Falaba District and the Faranah Prefecture, few of them are adequately equipped.
-Only four border points in both countries are officially recognized as border posts.
 Moreover, insufficient border surveillance and border checks contribute to data and information gaps on the cross-border movement of travelers, which includes cattle herders and farmers, hampering the ability of district authorities and border security personnel to make informed decisions.
-Due to minimal demarcation the border is unclear, and there are discrepancies in the perception of the borderline, another source of conflict between the two countries.
+Lack of communication between the two countries over border closures - due to the diplomatic row and COVID-19 precautionary measures - contributed to generate disagreements among local population over the border limits.
+With the 2021 outbreak of Ebola and Marburg viruses in Guinea, it is envisaged that while future closures might need to occur, with better data and communication the duration can be limited in order to reduce the impact on livelihoods.

 During the field assessment in August 2021, for instance, this was clearly evident in one of the POEs (Point of Entry), Kayereh.
 One of the security personnel at this POE gave an account of the discrepancies over borderlines in that entry point, saying that confrontation over specific border demarcation has been common between Sierra Leonean and Guinean citizens, and often, it is the Guineans that are forcefully crossing over to Sierra Leone's territory claiming ownership.